Kingsize (comics): Fictional character biography

-Kingsize attacked the Wasp as she was modeling her own fashion-wear in a mall.
-She defeated him by firing a sting-blast at the jewel on his forehead.
+Kingsize is a supervillain who stands 12 feet tall.
+He attacks the Wasp in the form of a giant bull as she is modeling her own fashion-wear at Bloomingdale's and also battles Dakota North.
+Kingsize claims to Wasp that she made life for the giants impossible.
+Wasp defeats him by firing a sting-blast at the jewel on his forehead.

-Ferocia, Blue Streak, Flame, and Kingsize later broke Ricadonna from Sing Sing.
-Kingsize and his allies waited in the Corporation HQ on Hart Island and he trained his shapeshifting abilities, and Ricadonna told them that they would finish their job now.
-During the Heroes for Hire's attack on the Corporation's facility Kingsize fought Orka, and was later carried by Orka into an escape tunnel before it exploded.
+During the "Civil War" storyline, Kingsize, Blue Streak (Jonathan Swift), Flame, and Ferocia have Skrull organs transplanted into them, which gives Kingsize enhanced shapeshifting abilities.
+Kingsize and his allies wait in the Corporation HQ on Hart Island, where he trains his abilities.
+During the Heroes for Hire's attack on the Corporation's facility, Kingsize battles Orka and is defeated.

 Powers and abilities

 Kingsize can transform into any animal by touching the jewel on his brow.
-He does not need to touch it to transform back into human form, and he reverts to normal when knocked unconscious.
-In Heroes for Hire (vol. 2), Kingsize receives a Skrull organ transplant that gives him enhanced shapeshifting abilities.
+He does not need to touch it to transform back into human form and he reverts to normal when knocked unconscious.

+In Heroes for Hire (vol. 2), Kingsize receives a Skrull organ transplant that gives him enhanced shapeshifting abilities enabling him to also assume non-animal forms.